Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 To build a project with IL2CPP, you need to have the backend installed in your Unity installation.
 You can change the scripting backend Unity uses to build your application through the Player Settings following theese steps:

 	1. Go to Edit > Project Settings.
-	2. Click on the Player Settings button to open the Player settings for the current platform in the Inspector.
-	3. Navigate to the Configuration section heading under the Other Settings sub-menu.
+	2. Navigate to the Configuration section heading under the Other Settings sub-menu.
-	4. Click on the Scripting Backend dropdown menu, then select IL2CPP.
+	3. Click on the Scripting Backend dropdown menu, then select IL2CPP.

 ## See Also